Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/UmlYangTools/xmi2yang/README.md

 * Created app.js for importing into other nodejs apps, left main.js for command-line execution.
 * Changed config.txt to config.json
 * Added support for multiple configs in config.json.
 * Configuration matches configuration name to first portion of filename, if no match it defaults to the first entry in the list.
    * if the filename is "tapi-common.uml" and the config key is "tapi" it will use that configuration.

 ## Configuration

+The xmi2yang configuration file is a JSON file which by default is called `project/config.json`.
+You can create a section for each module by using a key that matches the module name, for example "tapi" will match tapi-common.uml and tapi-topology.uml.

 Example Multiple Configuration file:
 ```javascript